spring-ai-community/claude-agent-sdk-java/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please open an issue or submit a pull request.